-As always, leave the rice open for 5-10 minutes for excess steam to escape before you fluff the rice with a fork.
+Open up the lid of the Instant Pot and let the Basmati rice sit, uncovered for 5-10 minutes for excess steam to escape before you fluff the rice with a fork.

-Check out this Thai chicken curry and rice recipe which is made by cooking Thai chicken curry and basmati rice using the PIP method in the Instant Pot.
+Check out this Thai chicken curry and rice recipe which I made by cooking Thai chicken curry and basmati rice using the PIP method in the Instant Pot.